AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Extended Results

 \subsection{Data Efficiency}

-We assess the data efficiency of~\gls{amber} in Figure~\ref{app_fig:sample_size_image} \textbf{a)} using the \texttt{Laplace} task, where additional training data can be easily generated via the expert heuristic.
+Figure~\ref{app_fig:sample_size} assesses \gls{amber}'s data efficiency.
 All other training settings are held constant, and evaluation is performed on the original test set.
-Performance increases with more training data, yielding slight but consistent improvements for $100$ instead of $20$ meshes.
-However, accurate mesh generation is achieved with as few as five training meshes and corresponding geometries. \gls{amber}'s efficient use of data likely stems from the local, per-node loss in Equation~\ref{eq:main_loss} and the symmetry-preserving features and structure of the~\gls{mpn} architecture.
+Accurate mesh generation is achieved with as few as five training meshes and corresponding geometries.
+Using more samples consistently improves performance.
+On \texttt{Laplace}, where training data can be easily generated via the expert heuristic, there are additional improvements for $100$ instead of $20$ meshes.

+\gls{amber}'s efficient use of data likely stems from the local, per-node loss in Equation~\ref{eq:main_loss} and the symmetry-preserving features and structure of the~\gls{mpn} architecture.